TimRoith/BregmanLearning/README.md

 </p>

 #### Mulit Layer Perceptron
-In this experiment we consider the MNIST classification task using a simple multi layer perceptron.
+In this experiment we consider the MNIST classification task using a simple multilayer perceptron.
 We compare the LinBreg optimizer to standard SGD and proximal descent.
 The respective notebook can be found at [MLP-Classification](https://github.com/TimRoith/BregmanLearning/blob/main/notebooks/MLP-Classification.ipynb).